Speech to the Troops at Tilbury: In popular culture

 Reports of the queen's visit to Tilbury circulated rapidly in the popular media of the day.
 On 10 August, one day after the speech, a broadside ballad describing the events was registered by the printer John Wolfe in the Stationer's Register of London.
 The ballad, written by Thomas Deloney, one of the most popular poets of the day, corresponds fairly closely to John Aske's description of the events in Elizabetha Triumphans.
 A second ballad on the same subject, likewise printed by Wolfe, also survives.

-Parts of the speech were quoted in the television series The Virgin Queen (2005) and Elizabeth I (2005), as well as the film Elizabeth: The Golden Age (2007).
+Parts of the speech were quoted in the television series Elizabeth R (1971), The Virgin Queen (2005) and Elizabeth I (2005), as well at the films Fire Over England (1937) and Elizabeth: The Golden Age (2007).